Ong Keo: Early life

 His father was a village chief.
 Ong Keo moved rapidly up the leadership ladder because of his charisma and intelligence, and his fluency in Lao and Pali.
-He performed religious ceremonies on Mount Tayun, which was close to his home village.
+Heperformed religious ceremonies on Mount Tayun, which was close to his home village.
 He advocated that foreigners be thrown out.
 His following grew quickly and soon they began calling him Pha Ong Keo (พระองค์แก้ว − Wiktionary: prá ong gâew) − "Venerable Precious-Jewel," and a Phu Mi Boun (ผู้มีบุญ, lit. "person have Buddhist merit"), usually translated in the messianic sense as The Holy Man.

 Rebellion

 He launched his rebellion in Thateng in response to the destruction of the temple of Ban Nong Mek.
 This rebellion lasted six years before a truce could be made.
-Phu Mi Boun surrendered to the French in October 1907 after military defeats, epidemics and famine disheartened his troops.
+Ong Keo surrendered to the French in October 1907 after military defeats, epidemics and famine disheartened his troops.
 Despite his surrender, he never submitted to the conditions the French laid on him.
 He continued to use the title of "Great King" that he had given himself, performed Buddhist/Alak religious rites and encouraged his disciples, particularly Ong Kommandam, to carry on his struggle.
 In 1910, the French Commissioner of Saravane, Jean-Jacques Dauplay, ordered that he be killed for his "arrogant" attitude.
 Some sources say that Dauplay himself killed Ong Keo after summoning him to a meeting, with a gun he had hid in his hat.